DayokBiynah/Biynah/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

 <br>
+- ### 🚀 Software Engineer(Data & Security)
 - 👋 Hello there!
-I'm a passionate Data Engineer with over 5 years of experience in designing robust data pipelines and scalable data architectures.
+I'm a passionate Data Engineer with over a year of experience in designing robust data pipelines and scalable data architectures.
+- While I have a broad passion for technology, my deepest interests lie in data science and cybersecurity—fields that present distinct challenges and dynamic opportunities for continuous growth.
 - Proficient in leveraging advanced analytics and machine learning techniques using Python, R, PySpark and SQL to drive data-driven decision-making, yielding a increase in operational efficiency.
 - My GitHub repositories showcase projects ranging from ETL processes to data visualization, demonstrating my skills in data manipulation, statistical analysis, and data storytelling.
-- Let's connect and collaborate on innovative data-driven solutions! 🏆
 <br>

 ## 🛠️ My Skills